cmars/tor-layers/tor-relay/README.md

 tor-relay has a few configurable options for specifying ports, relay nickname, and the exit policy.
 See [config.yaml](config.yaml) for details.

+# Source

+This charm was built from [tor-layers](https://github.com/cmars/tor-layers).

 # Disclaimer

 This charm is experimental.
 Use at your own risk.